bramvanderzee/astar/README.md

 ### Input

 This algorithm will take a map (consisting of # and .) and find the shortest path from S to E (denoted on this map).
 A dot (.) denotes an open 'space', while a # represents a wall.
 This programs takes 0 to 2 arguments.
 First argument is the filename for the maze (default is 'input.txt').
-Second argument is if diagonal steps are allowed (0 or 1).
+Second argument is if diagonal steps are allowed (0 or 1, default 1).

 ### Output